 Sizing and Fit

-The length of the pant/inseams is another critical aspect of sizing and fit.
-Pants that drag on the ground will eventually drag your enjoyment level down too.
-Ones that are too short won't provide the coverage you need from sun, rain, or ticks.
-Most manufacturers offer a range of inseam lengths these days, so if you are taller or shorter than average (most pants are sized to fit women between 5'4 and 5'6 inches tall), then look for models that come in Tall or Short inseam lengths.
+The length of a pant's inseam is another critical aspect of sizing and fit.
+Pants that drag on the ground will eventually drag your enjoyment level down too (and rip easier).
+Those that are too short won't provide the coverage you need from sun, rain, or ticks.
+Most manufacturers offer a range of inseam lengths these days, so if you are taller or shorter than average (most pants are sized to fit women between 5'4 and 5'6 inches tall), then look for models that come in tall or short inseam lengths.

 Features to Consider

 With so many options and features available on hiking pants today, which ones are worth it and which ones are all hype?
 We'll discuss some of the various features available below, including abrasion and water resistance, drawstrings, and construction details like articulated knees and gusseted crotches.